rajgoel/course-machine-learning/01-lecture/slides.md

 - 4 input neurons
 - 2 output neurons with linear activation

-can be used to reliable recognize both symbols given a 2x2 black and white pixel image.
+can be used to perfectly recognize both symbols given a 2x2 black and white pixel image.